How is Zeffy free?

 Other Giving Programs

-• Volunteer Grant Program: Grants a minimum of $10 and a maximum of $1,000 to nonprofits where their employees volunteer.
+• Volunteer Grant Program: This program grants a minimum of $10 and a maximum of $1,000 to nonprofits where their employees volunteer.

 • Community Building: Targeted support to diverse initiatives that bring together people of different communities across the US.